 Florence is a tourist magnet as some may say as it sees millions of tourists pouring in and out every year.
 The famous places are always going to be full of crowds and you may not want to be stuck in queues for most of the time you are in the city.
-So to make the best of the time you have, why not explore the less explored, the hidden gems off the beaten path and see if you stumble upon some mystery that hasn’t been solved yet.
+So to make the best of the time you have, why not explore the less explored, the hidden gems off the beaten path or plan a quick trip from Florence.
 Florence has a load of such hidden gems for you to explore.
 Here is a list of 19 hidden gems in Florence off-the-beaten path for you to visit on your upcoming trip to the city:

 Santa Maria Novella Pharmacy is one of the most stunning hidden gems in Florence off-the-beaten path.
 It is the oldest pharmacy in Italy.
 This ancient pharmacy is still functioning and you can browse and buy items off the shelf.
 The workers are very attentive to all the questions you may have and help you pick out goods.
 This hidden gem is a unique one that should be on your Florence bucket list.